YuezhouLu/Car-Sensor/README.md

 ## Project Overview
 To develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ## Why This Project?
 Modern web applications perform a variety of functions and provide amazing features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.
-In this project, you’ll combine your knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to your users.
+In this project, we’ll combine our knowledge of building dynamic websites with persistent data storage to create a web application that provides a compelling service to our users.
+Efficiently interacting with data is the backbone upon which performant web applications are built.
+Properly implementing authentication mechanisms and appropriately mapping HTTP methods to CRUD operations are core features of a properly secured web application.

 ## Skills Honed
 + Developing a RESTful web application utilizing: